This post may contain affiliate links. Please read our privacy policy.

 Instructions

-- In a medium bowl, combine graham cracker crumbs, butter, granulated sugar and pumpkin pie spice.
+• In a medium bowl, combine graham cracker crumbs, butter, granulated sugar and pumpkin pie spice.
 Press onto bottom and 1 inch up side of prepared pan.
 Bake for 7 to 8 minutes.
-Cool on wire rack for about 10 minutes.
+Cool on wire rack for about 10 minutes while you prepare the filling.

-- Begin to boil a large pot of water for the water bath.
+• Begin to boil a large pot or kettle of water for the water bath.

-- Pour batter into prepared crust.
-Place pan into a larger pan, such as a roasting pan, and pour boiling water into the larger pan until halfway up the side of the cheesecake pan.
+• Pour batter into prepared crust.
+Place the 9-inch springform pan into a 10-inch cake pan and place both pans into a large roasting pan.
+Pour boiling water into the roasting pan until it is halfway up the side of the cake pan.

-- Bake 60 minutes, the edges will appear to be set, but the center will still have some jiggle to it.
+• Bake 60 minutes, the edges will appear to be set, but the center will still have some jiggle to it.
 At this point, crack the oven door, turn the heat off, and let rest in the cooling oven for one hour.
 After one hour has passed, carefully remove the cheesecake from the water bath and place on a cooling rack to cool completely.
-Once the cake is completely cooled, place it into the refrigerator for at least 6 hours.
+Once the cake is completely cooled, cover and place it into the refrigerator to chill for at least 6 hours before serving.

 Notes